pavel-surinin/declarativejs/README.md

 ### groupBy

-Groups by key resolved from callback to map where key is `string` and value is an `array` of items.
-Custom implementation of Map can be passed as a second parameter.
+Groups by key resolved from callback to map where key is `string` and value is an `array` of items. (groupby for javascript) Custom implementation of Map can be passed as a second parameter.
 It must implement interface [MethodMap](#methodmap).
 Provided implementations can be imported from same namespace `Reducer.ImmutableMap` or `Reducer.Map`